frank038/qt5shell/README.md

 # qt5shell
-A desktop (desktop and panel) for Xorg and Linux.
+A desktop shell (desktop and panel) for Xorg and Linux.

 Use the version in the Releases page.